 NBRC Catalyst Program

 The Catalyst Program is designed to stimulate economic growth and inspire partnerships that improve rural economic vitality across the four-state NBRC region.
+NBRC anticipates making up to $30 million available for competitive awards.
+Funds will be available in both spring and fall rounds.

 SCEC CAN HELP WITH YOUR APPLICATION